-Figure 5.8: Machine learning model accuracy on target compression ratio
+Figure 5.14: Machine learning model accuracy on target compression ratio

-5.9 and 5.10 show the relative aggregation accuracy loss for each compression approaches.
+We also test AdaEdge encoding selection performance on the aggregation queries.
+Figure 5.15 and 5.16 show the relative aggregation accuracy loss for each compression approaches.
 Since the accuracy loss is very low, we use a log scale here for the vertical axis.
 Similarly to the previous experiment, we denote all the lossless baselines with a value smaller than 1.00e - 18 for better layout.
 Please note that there is no accuracy loss for all the lossless compression.
 The AdaEdge compression selection works well on those two workloads, as it picks PAA or FFT as optimal compression, which is the ground truth optimal for the sum aggregations.
 The spikes on the MAB lines are also from the MAB exploration step.
 It's prominent because of the log scale, which amplifies the error from sub-optimal actions on a tiny amount of segments.
 Similarly, AdaEdge chooses PLA for all the compression ranges because of the outstanding performance of PLA for max aggregation queries.